 The website provides four ocean conditions updates from thousands of breaks on the planet and is used to plan surf contests.

 The swell, wind, and tide forecast data were fine-tuned by in-house surf forecasters and oceanographers, who now work under the Surfline umbrella.

 Magicseaweed offered visitors 16-day wave forecasts using multiple weather models, advanced high-resolution charts, historic forecasts, and a global network of surf cams.

 There was also a photo section, videos, hurricane tracking information, and detailed surf spot maps.

-The pro membership starts at €2.69 per month and unlocks unlimited webcam streaming, wave replays, spot calibration options, live wave buoy data, enhanced iOS and Android apps, ad advertising-free browsing.
+The pro membership starts at €2.69 per month and unlocks unlimited webcam streaming, wave replays, spot calibration options, live wave buoy data, enhanced iOS and Android apps, and ad advertising-free browsing.